White Africans of European ancestry: Other languages

 Most whites in Angola and Mozambique use Portuguese as their first language.
 The other 1% of whites in South Africa, who do not speak Afrikaans or English, mostly speak Portuguese (from immigrant communities who come from Angola and Mozambique), or German, and Dutch (from European immigration).
 Equally, in Namibia, the remaining 1% of the white population speaks mostly Portuguese because of the immigration from Angola following independence of all Portuguese colonies in 1975.

 Only a small white population in Libya, Tunisia, Ethiopia, Eritrea, and Somalia has the fluency of Italian, because it is no longer the official language there.
 Spanish is also spoken in some areas of Morocco, Western Sahara, Equatorial Guinea, as well as in those territories that form part of Spain such as the Canary Islands and the autonomous cities of Ceuta and Melilla.
 Very few White Africans speak Bantu languages at home, but still a small percentage of white Africans speak Bantu languages as second languages.

 The Greek language has long existed on the continent since antiquity.
 In South Africa the population estimates vary with the Greek government reporting that roughly 50,000 Greeks lived in the country in 2012.
 The South African constitution and Pan South African Language Board seeks to promote and respect the language.
-Zimbabwe also once held a large Greek-speaking community and there still is a Greek school.
-This is the case in South Africa.
-The language also was commonly spoken among Greeks in Egypt in both the ancient era and more recent times.
+Zimbabwe also once held a large Greek-speaking community and there is still a Greek school.
+This is also the case in South Africa.
+The language was also commonly spoken among Greeks in Egypt in both the ancient era and more recent times.
 There is a continued presence of the Greek language because of the small Greek community in the country as well as interest among cultural institutions.